 The trouble in human context switching is somewhat similar to machine settings adjustments.
-It’s not so much that the worker has to recall where their report writing has stopped the previous time they were working on it, it’s that their mind has to readjust to now thinking about a different subject matter, a different form of work, and - very often - a different level of task difficulty.
-Keeping a record of all notes, to-do items, remarks, and suggestions in one place, separate for each project could help with subject switching a lot, by instantly dropping the researcher back into the “mentality” that they’ve previously associated with looking at this project.
+It’s not so much that the worker has to recall where their report writing has stopped the last time they were working on it.
+Their minds have to readjust to now thinking about a different subject matter, a different form of work, and - very often - a different level of task difficulty.
+Keeping a record of all notes, to-do items, remarks, and suggestions in one place, and separate for each project could ease subject switching, by instantly dropping the researcher back into the “mentality” that they’ve previously associated with looking at this project.

 Did you know?

-Kanban Tool®, the visual process tracking application, can help you keep a record of the work you have planned, are working on, and have done, together with documents and team collaboration support.
+Kanban Tool®, the visual process tracking application, can help you record the work you have planned, are working on, and have done, together with documents and team collaboration support.
 Try it out, to make your context-switching easier and faster.

 What are the possible gains of running a SMED initiative in a manufacturing setting?

-- Increased speed of production, and hence a decreased inventory size
+- Increased speed of production, with a potentially decreased inventory size,

-- Higher flexibility to changing customer demand and the possibility of producing smaller batches
+- Higher flexibility (agility) to changing customer demand and the possibility of producing smaller batches,

 Just like any improvement initiative, the success of your Single-Minute Exchange of Die implementation lies with careful planning, communication, execution, and observation.
 Be sure to involve all the team members in the process and listen to their feedback.